• Skip to main content

 Healthy Bread: Evaluating Your Loaf’s Nutritional Value

 Don’t be fooled by appearances – not all bread is as healthy as it claims to be.
-Whether you’re picking up a loaf from the supermarket or your local artisan bakery, it’s crucial to know if it’s genuinely good for you.
+Whether you’re picking up a loaf from the supermarket or your local artisan bakery, or even baking your own it’s crucial to know if it’s genuinely good for you.
 Our simple tool cuts through the marketing fluff and gives you an honest assessment of your bread’s healthiness.
 We’ll help you dig deeper, looking at fibre content, fermentation, flour quality, and potential agrochemical residues.
 In just a few clicks, you’ll know if your bread supports your well-being – no more falling for clever packaging or buzzwords.
 Make sure your bread is truly nourishing!

 How to use the calculator